 All members of the faculty and staff are evaluated annually, and part of the evaluation is critique by the department head, dean, or supervisor.
 One of the responsibilities of the critique is to encourage professional growth and development.
-The College also provides merit increases and other recognitions of exceptional accomplishments.

 11. What formal and/or informal assessment methods and measures do you use to obtain information on workforce well-being, satisfaction, and motivation?